Last updated 3 August 2018

 When you sign up for the Peerio App, we collect the information you provided to open your account, including your username, first and last name (legal name not required), and contact information such as email addresses or phone numbers (optional).
 This information is used to help you connect with your contacts on Peerio, send you important updates about your account, and to offer support with account services.

 When you invite your contacts to join Peerio with the “Add Contacts” or “Import Contacts” feature, you provide us with the email addresses and/or phone numbers of your contacts.
-This information will be used only to send the invitation you have requested via email or SMS.
+This information will be used only to send the invitation you have requested via email or SMS or to notify you when one of your contacts joins Peerio.
 We will not use this information for any other purpose.
-If your contact does not register for Peerio, their contact information will be securely removed automatically after ninety (90) days.
-If the contact does join Peerio, they will receive a contact request from your Peerio account.

 When you send messages to our support team, your email will be filed for follow-up correspondence, and any information you directly provide in your support request will be used to assist you in your support request.
 Please do not send any sensitive information through our support center, such as your Peerio Account Key, credit card, or other payment information.